StanfordPL/stoke/README.md

 This repository contains a minimal implementation of STOKE as described in ASPLOS 2013, OOPSLA 2013, and PLDI 2014.
 Most, but not all of the features described in those papers appear here.
-Some of the more experimental features (notably, a formal verifier) are not yet ready for public release and have not been provided.
+Some of the more experimental features are not yet ready for public release and have not been provided.
 Developers who are interested in refining these features or adding their own extensions are encouraged to try modifying this implementation as described below.

 Code Organization
 -----